Principal ties 2 students to crosses for coming late to school

 According to Punch, the school proprietor, Afolayan Joseph, and the yet-to-be-identified principal were said to have tied the pupils for allegedly coming late to school on Wednesday, May 16, 2018.

-A policeman who saw the teachers meting out the weird punishment to the students for lateness reportedly cautioned, but instead, the school owner and the teacher attacked him, Punch reports.
+A policeman who saw the teachers meting out the weird punishment to the students for lateness reportedly cautioned them, but, the school owner and the teacher attacked him, Punch reports.

-However, after failing to save the students from the two men, the police officer with the help of the resident of the community succeeded in arresting the proprietor and the principal and took them to Itele Police Station.
+After failing to save the students from the two men, the police officer with the help of a resident of the community succeeded in arresting the proprietor and the principal and took them to Itele Police Station.

 He said, “I was going to work this morning (Wednesday) when I saw some cars parked by the roadside.
 I discovered that it was because of some pupils that were tied to crosses.
 When I saw it, I parked and went to meet the proprietor of the school.
 I introduced myself as a policeman and told him to untie the pupils.
 He refused, saying there was nothing anybody could tell him that would make him to release them.